LogKal/patient-manager-demo-app/README.md

 - Patient can belong to multiple providers
 - Patient SSN is unique and every patient will have one
 - Patient phone number is always 10 digits(3 digit area code followed by 7 digits)
-- There is no application security, the backend api endpoints accept traffic from all origins and all request are permitted
+- There is no application security